 Specifically, the legislation would:

 The American Family Act was introduced with 154 original House cosponsors indicating a broad show of support across the Democratic Caucus.
-The full text of the bill is here.
+The full text of the bill is here and a summary of the bill can be found here.